lajohnston/eco/README.md

-# Ecos Entity Component System
+# Eco Entity Component System

-Ecos is an entity component system for JavaScript/HTML5 games that lets you define your components and game logic as decoupled POJO objects and functions.
+Eco is an entity component system for JavaScript/HTML5 games that lets you define your components and game logic as decoupled POJO objects and functions.
 You can use it as part of a custom game engine, and also as a glue layer to keep your game logic decoupled from the game framework and libraries of your